bobanetwork/v3-anchorage/.gitbook/contents/hc/2_addsub/1_write-handler.md

         print("DECODE FAILED", e)
 ```

 Before we can return these objects, we need to transform them into a specific object.
-We can do so with the `generateResponse()` function from our imported library.
+We can do so with the `sdk.gen_response()` function from our imported library.
 Putting the whole thing together, our whole `offchain_addsub2()` looks like this:

 ```python
 def offchain_addsub2(sk, src_addr, src_nonce, oo_nonce, payload, *args):